AllocZero/EfficientDynamoDb/website/docs/dev_guide/high_level/write.md

 ### DeleteAsync

-Deletes an item passed as a parameter.
+`DeleteAsync` deletes an item passed as a parameter.

 Similar to `SaveAsync` it uses the [DynamoDbVersion](attributes.md#DynamoDbVersion) attribute for enabling optimistic concurrency.
 An item will be deleted only if its version matches the version of the parameter object.